epics-extensions/EPNix/docs/ioc/user-guides/developing-modules.rst

 ..
 TODO: rewrite, not clear enough, probably move most of it into day-to-day tutorial

-It can happen that one needs to hack on an EPICS support module, while also developing an App.
+It can happen that one needs to hack on an EPICS support module, while also developing an IOC.
-This might be to develop and test the support module, or to patch and test the support module, etc.
+This might be to develop and test the support module, or to patch and test the support module.

 This is where Nix’s reproducibility guarantees might seem to be in the way: dependencies are taken from the ``/nix/store`` instead of your local repository.